Published by Carl Hedinger. Last Updated on September 23, 2023.

 Note that while it might be tempting to jump in the cold water, it is not recommended at either waterfall.
 Many injuries and deaths have occurred in recent years as Turtleback used to be a sliding waterfall.

-Additional places to visit at Gorges State Park include Bearwallow Falls, the Ray Fisher Place campground, and the Foothills Trail.
+Additional things to do at Gorges State Park include Bearwallow Falls, the Ray Fisher Place campground, and the Foothills Trail.

 Cashiers also has some interesting shops, a great Farmer’s Market, and Whiteside Brewing.
 They have a diverse selection of brews and a great food menu to pair with your pint.

 If traveling to Upper Whitewater Falls from Cashiers, you’ll pass Silver Run Falls.
 It’s reachable after a fairly short hike.

 Sapphire is also 40 minutes away from Highlands to the west and Brevard to the east, in case you’re seeking even more things to do.